Converting an apartment building to

 Removing offensive materials is the most effective method, while offgassing is the least effective.

-It is a must to remove the carpet as it acts as a sponge for pesticides, fragrances and mold.
+It is a must to remove the carpet as it acts as a sponge for pesticides, fragrances, dust, pollen and mold.
 These come from the apartment itself and are also tracked in on people’s shoes.
 It is impossible to fully clean a carpet, even with the most powerful van-mounted equipment.
 The carpet should be replaced with a harder surface of inert material.
 The gold standard is tile, but that is costly.
 In one budget project (Raintree in Dallas) they used the concrete subfloor as the surface people walked on.

 Sometimes contaminated cabinets have to be replaced.
 An attractive low-cost alternative is wire shelving of steel.
 Sometimes drywall is also replaced, though new drywall is not inert.
 Toxic drywall can be encapsulated by covering it with foil, a sealer or wall tiles.
 Be aware that foil is also a vapor barrier; ask local building professionals if that is okay to use on exterior walls in the local climate.
 Ceramic wall tiles can be used in any climate and are available in pleasant colors, but tiling a wall is costly.